adi-4444/React-Library-Project/README.md

 # Getting Started with React Library Project

-This project was created with React, Axios.
+This project was created with React, Axios, React-router-dom.

 ## Available Scripts

-In the project directory, you can run:
+clone this project by `git clone https://github.com/adi-4444/React-Library-Project.git`

+go to the project directory `cd React-Library-Project`

+install npm `npm install` to get all the node modules.

+check in package.json if these libraries not installed try install libraries by `npm i axios react-router-dom`

 ### `npm start`